jeremyjrnt/lab940290/README.md

 * _Databricks Cluster_: A cluster must be configured and started before running the code.

 Then, start the cluster and run the code.
 You may need access to datasets that we could not upload here.
+To create the model interpretability file, the code relies on a table called "patterns_df" that is stored in our DBFS.
+To run the code, you have to find a way to import the table named "patterns_df" into the main notebook On_Target.ipynb.

 ## Scraping
 This file is about the scraping methods we used to scrape the relevant data from the companies' websites and from Comparably.
 For the scraping mission, we used the BrightData application that allows us to do high-scaling scraping without being blocked.

 ### Running the code
 Before you begin, make sure you have a BrightData account.
+Install all the dependencies thanks to the requirements files according to the chosen scraping task.
 Copy paste the following lines of codes by replacing "username" and "password" by your own username password.

 ```
 AUTH = 'username:password'